 showjob {jobid}

-Summary of accounts, partitions and limits
+Summary of partitions

 Here is a list of partitions, their descriptions, and a list of accounts that have access to them: